Summer: Contemporary Photography Practice

 Who Should Attend

-This summer school is suitable for students who have some experience in photography and wish to strengthen their practice and conceptual thinking.
+This summer school is suitable for people who have some experience in photography and wish to strengthen their practice and conceptual thinking.
+You do not need to be a current student to apply.

 "Quality tutors, wide scope of courses, great facilities."